 You’ve heard the phrase “it takes money to make money,” right?
 Well, building and running a website for your business is no different.
-That being said, it doesn’t mean you need to spend thousands of dollars to do it—especially when you use WordPress.

-Costs will, of course, depend on how large your site is and what you need to accomplish with it, but they’re still easy enough to predict if you know what exactly your site needs ahead of time.
+Costs, of course, depend on how large your site is and what you need to accomplish with it, but they’re still easy enough to predict if you know what exactly your site needs ahead of time.

 The WordPress Software